elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-This anti-pattern refers to code that uses exceptions for control flow.
+This anti-pattern refers to code that uses `Exception`s for control flow.
 Exception handling itself does not represent an anti-pattern, but developers must prefer to use `case` and pattern matching to change the flow of their code, instead of `try/rescue`.
 In turn, library authors should provide developers with APIs to handle errors without relying on exception handling.
 When developers have no freedom to decide if an error is exceptional or not, this is considered an anti-pattern.

 #### Example